reyj1999/calendar-mirror/README.md

 use menu Event->Speak
 ```

-* Enable "Talk At Startup"  to read out the date and event details for the current day when the calendar is started.
+* Enable "Talk At Startup"  to read out the date and event for the current day when the calendar is started.

 * Select "Upcoming Startup" to read out upcoming events when the calendar is started.

-The <ins>dict</ins> wav files are for testing purposes only and not of a professional standard.
-Replace the wav files with you own recordings to personalise your calendar.
-Record in mono at 8000Hz with a high tempo.

 ### keys